Volleyball: Northwestern earns clean sweep of Rutgers on opening weekend

 On Friday, the Wildcats (2-0) defeated the Scarlet Knights (0-2) handily, not allowing Rutgers to score more than 20 points on any set.
 Then on Saturday, Northwestern successfully replicated their performance en route to a clean sweep of their opening weekend opponent.

-On Friday, senior middle hitter Alana Walker led the way in hitting percentage at 52.9%, posting 11 kills and 3 blocks while sophomore outside hitter Abryanna Cannon added a game-high 13 digs.
+On Friday, senior middle hitter Alana Walker led the way in hitting percentage at 52.9 percent, posting 11 kills and 3 blocks while sophomore outside hitter Abryanna Cannon added a game-high 13 digs.

 Rutgers led only twice all night.
 After the Scarlet Knights went up 0-3 to begin the game’s second set, NU responded with a pair of kills from Cannon and sophomore middle blocker Desiree Becker, putting the Cats back up 4-3.